laraXgram/laraxgram.github.io/src/templates.md

 Of course, it's not always practical for controllers to generate all the messages and keyboards directly.
 Thankfully, templates provide a convenient way to organize this content into separate files.

 Templates separate your controller / application logic from your presentation logic and are stored in the `app/templates` directory.
-When using LaraGram, template are usually written using the [Temple8 templating language](/temple8.md).
+When using LaraGram, template are usually written using the [Template templating language](/temple8.md).
 A simple template might look something like this:

 ```blade
 <!-- Template stored in app/templates/greeting.t8.php -->